 Three pop-up booths in a large mall here on the waterfront were each set alight one late evening earlier this year, one after the other.
-Some research in fact finds VivoCity at Harbour-front the largest shopping mall in the Republic, on a territory that is well-known for their many forms.
+Some research in fact finds VivoCity at Harbour-front the largest shopping mall in the Republic, on a territory celebrated for their many forms.
 Composed of a number of levels, Vivo includes the usual clustering of fashion, dining, health & wellness, electrical & electronics.
 A renowned Japanese architect had taken his hint from the water, highlighting curved, flowing forms that mimic sea waves & create a dynamic, open atmosphere.
 (AI Overview from the promo.)
 A children’s playground was included, water features & garden.
 As at other malls, in addition to the familiar brands behind glass in the stores, numerous pop-ups lined the passageways.
 The young arsonist still in his teens was “feeling upset while walking around VivoCity on the night of March 19,” the newspaper reported, presumably citing a presentation in court.
-First a Polo Ralph Lauren booth on the first floor was attacked, the flick of a cigarette lighter on the black cloth covering enough to set ablaze.
+First a Polo Ralph Lauren booth on the first floor was attacked, the flick of a ciggie lighter on the black cloth covering enough to set ablaze.
 After the polo line, an Oh!
-Sunny booth on the second floor received the same treatment, the same means effective for the same result.
+Sunny booth on the second floor received the same treatment, same means effective for the same result.
 (Stylish beachwear to manage the punishing tropical sun.)
-Finally, a little later the impulse again took the young lad at the main atrium back on the first floor, at a Refash outlet.
+Finally, a little later, the impulse again took the lad at the main atrium back on the first floor, at a Refash outlet.
 All same again.
-On each occasion the lad had remained on the scene watching the flames.
-The Public Defender representing suggested the youngster did not offend out of ill will.
-No one was injured, though the damage bill was significant and financial restitution difficult in the circumstances.
-Depression, coping mechanism, impaired judgement, OCD were all mentioned in the representations; and, unexpectedly, during the course, both the prosecution and judge seemed rather sanguine at what had transpired.
-Condemnation seemed strangely absent; listing of the commercial victims was flatly put and likewise the $10k damage.
+On each occasion the perpetrator had remained on the scene watching the flames.
+The Public Defender representing suggested the youngster did not offend out of ill-will.
+No one was injured, though the damage bill was significant & restitution difficult in the circumstances.
+Depression, coping mechanism, impaired judgement, OCD all mentioned in the representations; and, unexpectedly, during the course, both the prosecution & judge seemed rather sanguine at what had transpired.
+Condemnation seemed strangely absent; listing of the commercial victims flatly put and likewise the $10k damage.
 While the pressures upon the young lad’s mind seemed to be appreciated even in advance of prompting from Defence.
-Wildly anti-social behaviour in this Republic usually drew immediate rebuke.
-Here, as if a wave of understanding and appreciation had forced itself on all the adults concerned; as if the young lad’s disturbed mind in the those halls could only be given its due; granted, acknowledged and accepted.
+Wildly anti-social behaviour in the Republic usually drew strong rebuke.
+Here, as if a wave of understanding and appreciation had forced itself on all the adults concerned; as if the young lad’s disturbed mind in the those halls could only be given its due; granted, acknowledged & accepted, if not condoned.
 Something in the circumstances in those corridors at Vivo had curbed automatic, reflexive responses.
 Not a hint of censure or reproach; not the merest suggestion.
-All in attendance gone sombre and quiet.
+All in attendance gone sombre & quiet.
 Long faces through the chamber.
 Nodding; cleaning of eye-glasses.
-Heads bowed and others vacantly staring, pondering.
-Churches, temples and mosques could not be shared by all in Singapore; the malls certainly.
+Heads bowed; others vacantly staring, pondering.
+Churches, temples & mosques could not be shared by all in Singapore; the malls certainly.
 Court in session in a kind of ponderous trance.
-Easy to imagine.

 No comments: